Exam Questions

 Yes.
 There are three levels of difficulty following Bloom's taxonomy:

-- Level 1.
+• Level 1.
 Recognition.
 Test the ability to retrieve, recognize, and remember concepts and terminology.

-- Level 2.
+• Level 2.
 Understanding.
 Test the ability to compare, contrast, describe, interpret, classify, and explain terms, concepts, or ideas.

-- Level 3.
+• Level 3.
 Application.
 Test the ability to combine different concepts and ideas and apply them to solve problems or produce results.

-Is the number of correct answers in a Multiple Response question related to its difficulty level?
+Is the number of correct answers in a multiple response question related to its difficulty level?

-No. Multiple Response questions have two or more correct answers.
-In some questions even all answers could be correct.
-The number of correct answers is not related to the question difficulty level.
-Please note that in multiple response questions the word points refers to the difficulty level of the question, not the number of selections you should make.
-C
+Please note that in multiple response questions the word “points” refers to the difficulty level of the question, not the number of selections you should make.
+Check all the correct answers from the list of choices.

 Does everyone get the same questions?